Jim Caldwell (American football): Indianapolis Colts

 Caldwell joined Tony Dungy's staff with the Tampa Bay Buccaneers in 2001 as quarterbacks coach.
 He followed Dungy to Indianapolis in 2002 and remained with him for his entire tenure, helping lead the Colts to a win in Super Bowl XLI.

 On January 13, 2008, Caldwell was formally announced as Dungy's successor-in-waiting.
 On January 12, 2009, Dungy announced his retirement, putting Caldwell in the head coaching position.
 He was formally introduced at a press conference the following day.

 Caldwell had one of the best debut seasons for a head coach in NFL history, finishing with a 14–2 record.
 The Colts rushed out to a 14–0 start.
-With the AFC South title and the top seed in the AFC playoffs secured, Caldwell opted (on orders from then GM, Bill Polian) to sit out his starting players the last two games of the season (both losses), drawing controversy to him and the team.
+With the AFC South title and the top seed in the AFC playoffs secured, Caldwell opted (on orders from then general manager, Bill Polian) to sit out his starting players the last two games of the season (both losses), drawing controversy to him and the team.
 He later won his first playoff game against the Baltimore Ravens on January 16, 2010.
 On January 24, 2010, Caldwell became the fifth rookie head coach to lead his team to the Super Bowl after securing a 30–17 win against the New York Jets in the AFC Championship Game.
 On February 7, 2010, Caldwell's rookie season ended with a 31–17 loss in Super Bowl XLIV to the New Orleans Saints.

 Caldwell shares the NFL record for the best start by a rookie head coach, starting his career with 14 wins.
 George Seifert led the San Francisco 49ers to 14 wins as a rookie head coach in 1989.
 The 14 wins also tied a Colts franchise record.
-As of Super Bowl LV, Caldwell is the last rookie head coach to reach the Super Bowl.
+As of Super Bowl LIX, Caldwell is the most recent rookie head coach to reach the Super Bowl.

 In his second season the Colts posted a 10–6 record but maintained the division title in the AFC South.
 They lost their first game in the playoffs to the New York Jets, 17–16, on January 8, 2011, marking the end of the Peyton Manning era in Indianapolis.

 The 2011 season, however, saw the Colts sink to 2–14.
-Starting quarterback Peyton Manning missed the entire season due to undergoing neck surgeries, and without him the Colts appeared to be a rudderless team.
+Starting quarterback Peyton Manning missed the entire season due to undergoing neck surgeries and without him the Colts appeared to be a rudderless team.
 Caldwell was fired after the season.
-The league-worst record however, gave the Colts the No. 1 pick in the 2012 NFL Draft, which they would end up using to draft Stanford quarterback Andrew Luck.
+The league-worst record however, gave the Colts the No. 1 pick in the 2012 NFL draft, which they would end up using to draft Stanford quarterback Andrew Luck.